 Kava Side Effects

-Anyone researching kava for the first time will soon come across websites, blogs and articles that claim kava drinking is bad for the liver and your health – bringing into question kava safety and side effects.
+Is kava safe?
+Anyone researching kava for the first time will soon come across websites, blogs, and articles that claim kava drinking is bad for the liver and your health.
+These bring into question kava safety and side effects.
 The origin of these claims is research that was done over 15 years ago in Switzerland and Germany.
-That research led to kava drinking being banned in those countries.
-The ban was reversed in 2015 after new research reputed the findings of the original studies.
-These newer studies showed that cases of liver toxicity attributed to kava actually occurred principally as a result of study participants consuming other substances known to negatively effect liver function or contaminated products made with parts of the kava plant not meant for use in drinks.
-For more information on kava safety and side effects, read this article.
+That research led to kava drinking being banned in those and other European countries.
+Subsequent research reputed the findings of the original studies.
+Reviews of the original data revealed that the cases of liver toxicity, initially attributed to kava, actually occurred principally two totally different factors:

 According to the National Library of Medicine, “based upon reported cases, the estimated frequency of clinically apparent liver injury due to kava is less than 1:1,000,000 daily doses.”

 A Long History of Drinking Kava

 The long history of kava drinking supports this statement that the likelihood of negative side effects from drinking kava is minimal.
-Kava drinking has been an integral part of cultural traditions of the Pacific Islands for over 1,000 years without any record of causing liver problems.
-Pacific Islanders have enjoyed the relaxing characteristics of kava root centuries and continue to do so today.
+Kava drinking has been an integral part of the cultural traditions of the Pacific Islands for over 1,000 years without any record of causing liver problems.
+Pacific Islanders have enjoyed the relaxing characteristics of kava root for centuries, and they continue to do so today.

 The World Health Organization’s Codex Alimentarius concludes as follows: